Grimdark is dead.

 – R. Scott Bakker (Mark Lawrence’s blog)

-Recent popularities have proven us not to be alone in our love for grimdark.
-The Game of Thrones TV series, based on the A Song of Ice and Fire books by George R.R.
+Recent popularity have proven us not to be alone in our love for grimdark.
+The Game of Thrones television series, based on the A Song of Ice and Fire by George R.R.
 Martin, has become a worldwide phenomenon.
 Readers continue to gobble up the latest grimdark novels put out by big name publishers and even the newest kids on the block like Ragnarok Publications, who are getting lots of well-earned attention.